adamovsky/scaffold/CONTRIBUTING.md

 ## CSS

 -   Do not put any positioning CSS (e.g. `top`, `left`) inside a component's outermost styles.
+-   Do not put any margin CSS (e.g. `margin-top`, `margin-bottom`) inside a component's outermost styles.
 -   Only use CSS properties that are absolutely necessary.
 Do not add superfluous styles.
 -   Do not use CSS shorthand properties as it makes it harder to override.
 -   Try not to use `top` and `left`, instead use margins.